 Vision therapy focuses on improving the child’s visual skills.
 These visual skills, just like walking and talking, are learned skills that can be trained and improved.
 The brain’s neuroplasticity allows for new learning pathways to be created, making it possible for a child to gain visual skills that weren’t present beforehand.
 Because around 75% to 90% of a child’s learning occurs through the visual system, any issues with the various visual skills could hinder a child from achieving their potential.
 On the flipside, enhancing visual abilities can make learning and reading easier and more accessible.

 If a vision-related reading issue is the underlying cause of your child's reading and learning struggles, the vision therapy program at Visual Symptoms Treatment Center will target and treat your child’s particular issues in a customized program.

-Each vision therapy session takes place in-office on a weekly basis under the supervision of Dr. Neil Margolis and Dr. Marsha K. Sorenson.
+Each vision therapy session takes place in-office on a weekly basis under the supervision of Dr. Neil Margolis.
 In between sessions, your child will also be expected to perform at-home visual exercises.
 The length of treatment will depend on the type and degree of the vision-related reading issues.
 The vision therapist will use various aids and tools, such as prisms, filters, eye patches, balance beams, and digital simulations in the therapeutic process.

 Give your child the tools for proficient reading and academic success with vision therapy.
 If you suspect that a vision problem may be preventing your child from succeeding, contact Visual Symptoms Treatment Center today to schedule a functional vision evaluation.

-Dr. Neil Margolis and Dr. Marsha K. Sorenson provides vision therapy and other services to patients from Arlington Heights, Buffalo Grove, Northbrook, Deerfield, and throughout Illinois.
+Dr. Neil Margolis provides vision therapy and other services to patients from Arlington Heights, Buffalo Grove, Northbrook, Deerfield, and throughout Illinois.